ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.3.16 =
+* Added parameter to [link-library-cats] shortcode called parent_cat_id.
+Should be set to empty "" if using categorylistoverride and only specifying sub-categories
+* Corrected some errors in French translation

 = 7.3.15 =
 * Corrected error message when running empty cat link checker and none are found